 Recently, the tmm.io community leader for one of our partner churches in India shared the following story with us.
 It offers a beautiful example of how God can use online mentoring to pave the way towards local church involvement, one conversation at a time:

 After our time together, we attended the service.
-James was very touched by it.
+Abe was very touched by it.
 He swayed to the music during worship and listened carefully to the pastor’s message.

 Because he lives about 25 miles away, I have encouraged him to join a church very close to his home for discipleship and fellowship.
-A pastor from that church has agreed to receive James at his church and make him feel at home.
+A pastor from that church has agreed to receive him at his church and make him feel at home.”

 ← more stories